szczyglis-dev/py-gpt/README.md

 - `Bitbucket` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.

-- `RAG (inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.

-- `Python code interpreter` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.

-- `Conversation history (inline)` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+- `Chat history (inline)` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.

 - `Crontab / Task scheduler` - lets models create and manage scheduled prompts and tasks using cron-based schedules.

 - `Custom commands` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.

 - `Experts (inline)` - exposes enabled Expert presets through the regular `expert_call` tool in supported chat modes; Experts run as regular agents on the same Agents v2 runtime used by Chat with Agents.

+- `Extra system prompt` - automatically appends reusable custom instructions or additional context to the active system prompt.

 - `Facebook` - connects to the Facebook Graph API for working with pages, posts, photos, and related account information.